 The facilities at High Holborn include excellent lecture theatres, seminar and tutorial rooms and breakout spaces.
 The building is shared between the College and many of the central services of the University, including the Student Centre next to the Students’ Union, the Learning Zone and the Cafe and Bar.

 Dr Natascha Radclyffe-Thomas is the Course Leader for BA (Hons) Fashion Marketing and a Senior Fellow of the Higher Education Academy with extensive international teaching experience, both studio-based and theoretical, in the UK, Asia and the US.
 Dr Radclyffe-Thomas has a background in fashion design, product development and marketing as a partner in the award-winning London-based directional childrenswear label Miss Fleur.
 Dr Radclyffe-Thomas is an active researcher who has published and presented conference papers internationally on research interests including the Chinese fashion industry, cross-cultural fashion marketing, e-learning, place marketing and the geography of creativity, sustainability and social entrepreneurship.
-Recent research looks at how issues such as culture, heritage, city-branding and social entrepreneurship manifest themselves in contemporary fashion marketing in the West and Asia and how cities such as London and Shanghai build fashion identities through their engagement with city branding.
+Recent research looks at how issues such as culture, heritage, city-branding and social entreprise manifest themselves in contemporary fashion marketing in the West and Asia and how cities such as London and Shanghai build fashion identities through their engagement with city branding.
 See Dr Radclyffe-Thomas's UAL research profile.

 Dan Henderson is the Developments Director for the School of Management and Science.
 His fashion industry experience includes working at Marks and Spencer and Debenhams as a Senior Buyer in Menswear and at Blacks Leisure and Fat Face as the Head of Buying for Clothing.
 His research interests centre on the role that fashion plays in the social hierarchy of football and rugby club supporters, and the impact this has on clubs managing their ‘own-label’ branded merchandise.

-Rob Lakin is the Creative Director for the School of Science and Management, and started his career designing fashion menswear, womenswear and childrenswear, working for a number of brands within Coats Viyella plc and the Sears Group plc.
+Rob Lakin is the Creative Director for the Fashion Business School, and started his career designing fashion menswear, womenswear and childrenswear, working for a number of brands within Coats Viyella plc and the Sears Group plc.
 He has extensive experience of Far East product development, manufacturing, sourcing, and CMT operations.
 From 2008 to 2013 Rob headed up London College of Fashion’s Flexible Programme: a unique specialist portfolio of part time undergraduate courses representing Fashion Business, Fashion Media, and Fashion Design.
 He has been responsible for enhancing the student experience through the development of a creative curriculum, with a variety of live industry collaborative projects including CoolBrands, Brands Incorporated, and Amnesty International.
 Rob continues to make a major contribution to the creative identity of the School through the design and development of new courses aimed at international students allowing them to successfully prepare for an exciting academic undergraduate career at London College of Fashion.

 Developing your skills